oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Overview

-In this use case, we set up an initial WebLogic domain.
+In this use case, you set up an initial WebLogic domain.
 This involves:

   - A WDT archive ZIP file that contains your applications.
   - A WDT model that describes your WebLogic configuration.